 CHARACTERIZATION OF NEIGHBORING PROPERTIES

 EVALUATION FACTOR COMMENTS

-Property current land use Park with ball fields and parking lots
+Property current land use Vacant property

-Any proposed future land uses There might be fields added to the area being considered for DMS operations
+Any proposed future land uses There are currently no known plans for development.

 Environmental considerations None

 Historical considerations None

 Located in a flood plain No

-Zoning considerations An electrical easement runs through the property.
+Zoning considerations None

-Proximity to schools, churches, and community centers Car auction is adjacent to the park to the south but is fenced.
+Proximity to schools, churches, and community centers Industrial businesses border the property to the east and west.
+Apartments and businesses lie to the north.
+East State Highway 114.

-Property topography Flat
+Property topography Flat with a few trees

-Open water sources A retention pond, used for irrigation purposes, lies to the west of the area being considered for DMS operations.
+Open water sources None

 Ground water wells None

-Access to electricity, sewer, and water Electricity, sewer, and water available
+Access to electricity, sewer, and water No, electricity, sewer, and water available.
+There are water hydrants along the street that could be tapped.

-Soil integrity Clay soil
+Soil integrity Black clay

-Water sampling None
+Water sampling NA

 Surface water drainage Good drainage

 Prevailing wind direction Wind is most often from the south for 11 months, from February 4 to December 22.
-The wind is most often from the north for 1.4 months, from December 22 to February 4 (WeatherSpark.com)
+The wind is most often from the north for 1.4 months, from December 22 to February 4.
+(WeatherSpark.com)

-Ingress/egress From South Pipeline Road
+Ingress/egress From Hanover Drive

-Lighted area Lights on parking lots and fields

-Site security Only the south border of the property is secured with fencing.
+Lighted area No lighting except from streetlights